boyroywax/crypto-k8s/README.md

 ./delete_all.sh
 ```

-D. Getinfo from all the running wallets. * NOT FINISHED
+D. Getinfo from all the running wallets.
 ```shell
 ./getinfo_all.sh
 ```